sign-language-translator/sign-language-translator/README.md

 ### Command Line

 You can use the following functionalities of the SLT package via CLI as well.
-A command entered without any arguments will show the help. *The useable model-codes are listed in help*.
+A command entered without any arguments will show the help. *The useable model-codes are listed in help*.<br>
 Note: Objects & models do not persist in memory across commands, so this is a quick but inefficient way to use this package.
 In production, create a server which uses the python interface.

 #### Download